Tūwharetoa Māori Trust Board Postgraduate Scholarship

 This pou recognises that a sound approach to business management supports the achievement of our Mahere Rautaki.
 Fiduciary responsibility, while achieving positive financial returns, will build long-term revenue streams for future generations of Ngāti Tūwharetoa.

-- Applicants must be studying full-time for a postgraduate qualification in any of the above categories.
+- Applicants must be studying full-time at Victoria University of Wellington towards a postgraduate qualification.

 - Applicants must be registered with the Tūwharetoa Māori Trust Board.

 A completed online application must be submitted by 4.30 pm on the closing date.
 Late or incomplete applications will not be accepted.
 Any required supporting documentation (including references) must also be received by 4.30 pm on the closing date in order for the application to be considered.